Casket letters: The copy letters

+The phrases and metaphors in this letter, and the equation of the precious stone and Mary's heart, can be compared with the verses associated with Mary's previous gift of a ring to Elizabeth I in 1562.
+John Guy concludes the original letter may have been from Mary to Darnley.

 The French sonnets, said to have been found in the casket, were printed in Anderson's Collections, Volume 2, with Scottish translations.
 Walter Goodall reprinted the twelve poems in Examination, Volume 2.
 The sonnets can be evaluated as French literature.